Esteban Ventura Novo: Humboldt 7 incident

 One of the most infamous events associated with Ventura Novo was the Humboldt 7 incident in 1957.
 This event involved the murder of four Directorio Revolucionario (DR) member—Fructuoso Rodríguez, Juan Pedro Carbó Serviá, José Machado Rodríguez (Machadito), and Joe Westbrook—who were hiding in an apartment at 7 Humboldt Street in Havana.
 Ventura's Forces cornered the four armed men and brutally shot dead all four at close range.
 After the massacre the support for the police greatly reduced.

 Post-revolution and later years

-After the Cuban Revolution in 1959, Ventura fled to the United States to escape retribution from the new government led by Fidel Castro.
+After the Cuban Revolution in 1959, Ventura's home was vandalized by an angry mob, however he was able to flee via plane to the United States to escape retribution from the new government led by Fidel Castro.
+Novo's family remained in Cuba, John Martino was enlisted to exfiltrate them to the United States, however Martino was caught and sentenced to thirteen years for human smuggling.

 He lived in Miami until his death in 2001.
 While in exile, Ventura continued to defend his actions, arguing that they were necessary to maintain order and combat communism.
-His legacy remains deeply divisive; some view him as a staunch anti-communist who fought to protect Cuba from a totalitarian regime, while others see him as a ruthless enforcer of a tyrannical government.
+His legacy remains deeply divisive; some view him as a staunch anti-communist who fought to protect Cuba from a "totalitarian" regime".
 He founded the private security firm Preventive Security Service & Investigation, in Miami.